 When using a condom, you forget that you have a condom on your penis.
 Focus on what you are doing and you will get the same enjoyment.
 (St. Lucia)

-The male condom does not influence the man’s libido or interfere with pleasure.
-You can use male condoms and have the same pleasure.
+External condoms doenot influence the man’s libido or interfere with pleasure.
+You can use condoms and have the same pleasure.
 (Central Africa Republic)

-Some men and women believe incorrectly that men who have a large penis will not be able to find a male condom that fits them properly.
+Some people believe incorrectly that men who have a large penis will not be able to find an external condom that fits them properly.